The International MBA in Entrepreneurship and Innovation

 (does not include the exam week):

-The International MBA in Entrepreneurship and Innovation is designed to train a select group of students with the knowledge and skills for successfully adapting to emerging business trends.
+The International StartUp 360° MBA is designed to train a select group of students with the knowledge and skills for successfully adapting to emerging business trends.
 Students acquire tools for creating services and products that are suitable for global markets.
 They benefit from this unique opportunity to study in Israel, a country widely viewed as a hub of innovation, hi-tech firms, and start-ups.
 In addition, students gain value beyond the classroom through a professional internship, networking with faculty and exploring the Israeli business hub.

 Students have the benefit of learning from internationally acclaimed experts, who are at the forefront of research in their fields.
 A rich extracurricular activities program is offered, including tours, cultural and social events, lectures and more.